 FAIA, LEED® AP BD+C, Partner

-As part of the new generation of SOM leadership, Carrie Byles is helping integrate technology into every facet of the firm’s practice and is transforming the practice of design itself.
+Part of the new generation of SOM leadership, Carrie Byles is helping integrate technology into every facet of the firm’s practice, and transforming the practice of design itself.

-Byles's passion for advancing building design and technology and creating high-performance, sustainable communities and buildings is balanced by her “developer mentality” of optimizing clients’ real estate investments.
-Through collaborative working relationships with her contractor colleagues, she has often been able to provide great savings through accelerated design and construction schedules—maintaining project quality and long-term real estate value, while meeting their development goals and schedules.
+Byles's passion for advancing design and technology, and creating high-performance, sustainable environments, is balanced by her “developer mentality.”
+Through collaborative working relationships with contractors and consultants, she provides clients savings through accelerated design and construction—maintaining project quality and long-term real estate value while meeting development goals and schedules.